PreviousHomeNext

 • you will sometimes meet the word 'Amerindian', a term invented by anthropologists in the early 20th Century.

-The problem with ALL these terms is that are names GIVEN to the Indigenous Peoples by their conquerors/ colonisers, and therefore "oppressive, counterfeit identities" which have "contributed greatly to the maginalisation of First Nations peoples" (Sierra Adadre, 2005)..
+The problem with ALL these terms is that they are names GIVEN to the Indigenous Peoples by their conquerors/ colonisers, and therefore "oppressive, counterfeit identities" which have "contributed greatly to the maginalisation of First Nations peoples" (Sierra Adadre, 2005)..

 Generally, if you use 'Indian' or 'Native American', you are not going to offend most Indigenous People.
 The most respectful term, however, imho, is 'Indigenous Nations', but both 'Indian' and 'Native American' are used in your AQA specification.